 Substance Use Disorders Class 3: Effective Screening, Assessment, and Intervention

 Learn the major signs and symptoms of substance abuse with an overview of the differences among men, women, adolescents, and elderly abusers.
 Become familiar with screening and assessment tools, medical interventions, and common co-occurring disorders.
-Part of the Substance Abuse Certificate Program.
+Part of the Substance Use Disorder Certificate.

 At a glance